Andy Hamilton

-Andrew Neil Hamilton (born 28 May 1954) is a British comedian, television director, comedy screenwriter, radio dramatist, novelist and actor.
+Andrew Neil Hamilton is a British comedian, film and television director, comedy screenwriter, radio dramatist and novelist.

 Early life and education

 Hamilton was born in Fulham, West London.
 He was educated at Westminster City School which was then a voluntary aided grammar school and later read English at Downing College, Cambridge, where he was a member of the Cambridge University Light Entertainment Society (CULES).

 Career

 Hamilton first came to notice while performing at the Edinburgh Festival Fringe in the 1970s.
 In the mid-1970s he sustained himself by taking jobs at Harrods and the Post Office before joining the BBC in 1976.

 His early radio work, mostly on BBC Radio 4, included Week Ending, The News Huddlines and The Million Pound Radio Show (with Nick Revell).
 He has since appeared regularly in Chelmsford 123, Have I Got News for You, The News Quiz, QI, and If I Ruled the World.
 Hamilton is frequently invited as a panellist on The News Quiz and as a guest panellist on I'm Sorry I Haven't a Clue.

 On television, he has been a regular contributor to a range of comedy programmes, and co-created The Kit Curran Radio Show, Drop the Dead Donkey, and Outnumbered with Guy Jenkin.

 He is the voice of Dr Elephant, the dentist in the animation series Peppa Pig.
 He was also the original voice of Bob Fish, who is also a dentist, in the cartoon Bob and Margaret.
 Hamilton is also the voice of Captain Squid, the pirate in the children's show Ben & Holly's Little Kingdom.

 On 16 March 2007, he co-presented BBC Radio 4's Woman's Hour programme alongside usual presenter Martha Kearney as part of that day's Comic Relief fundraising activities, after defeating Richard Hammond and Kelvin MacKenzie in a poll.

 Since 1995, Hamilton has written and played the lead role of Satan in the Radio 4 sitcom Old Harry's Game.
 He toured with his UK stand-up show Hat of Doom in 2008.

 In 2009, Hamilton presented the BBC Four series It's Only a Theory with Reginald D. Hunter.

 BBC Radio 4 broadcast two four-part series of Andy Hamilton Sort of Remembers, in 2017 and 2018.
 Series 1 comprised the topics of childhood, politics, the human body, and animals, based on his own personal experiences of them.